pallets/quart/docs/flask_ext_tutorial.rst

 1: Installation
 ---------------

-It is always best to run python projects within a virtualenv, which should be created and activated as follows, (Python 3.6 or better is required),
+It is always best to run python projects within a pipenv, which should be created and activated as follows, (Python 3.6 or better is required),

 .. code-block:: console

     $ cd flask_ext
-    $ python -m venv venv
-    $ source venv/bin/activate
+    $ pipenv install quart flask-login

-for this we will only need Quart and Flask-Login, which should be installed,
+for this we will only need Quart and Flask-Login.
+Now pipenv can be activated,

 .. code-block:: console

-    (venv) $ pip install quart flask-login
+    $ pipenv shell

 ..
 Note::

-   ``(venv)`` is used to indicate when the commands must be run within the virtualenv.
+   ``(venv)`` is used to indicate when the commands must be run within the pipenv's virtualenv.

 3: Using Flask-Login with Quart
 -------------------------------